 - Increased number of activities with increased energy.
 Motor activity is constant; the individual is literally moving at all times.

 - Multiple, grandiose, high risk activities, using poor judgement; with severe consequences.

 A number of reasons exist for obtaining selected laboratory studies in patients with bipolar disorder; an extensive range of tests is indicated, because bipolar disorder encompasses both depression and mania and because a significant number of medical causes for each state exist.

 - Complete blood count.
 A complete blood count with differential is used to rule out anemia as a cause of depression in bipolar disorder.

 - Erythrocyte sedimentation rate.
-The erythrocyte sedimentation rate (ESR) is determined to look for underlying disease process such as lupus or an infection; an elevated ESR often indicates an underlying disease process.
+The erythrocyte sedimentation rate (ESR) is determined to look for underlying disease processes such as lupus or an infection; an elevated ESR often indicates an underlying disease process.

 - Fasting glucose.
-In some cases, a fasting glucose level is indicates to rule out diabetes.
+In some cases, a fasting glucose level is indicated to rule out diabetes.

 - Electrolytes.
 Serum electrolyte concentrations are measured to help diagnose electrolyte problems, especially with sodium, that are related to depression.

 - Proteins.
 Low serum protein levels found in patients who are depressed may be a result of not eating.